 In addition to the Holiday Walkthrough & Light show, there is a regulation-sized hockey rink for ice skating, a 150-foot snowtubing hill, and the Charlotte Christmas Village.

-The Christmas event lights up on November 22 and extends through January 1, with lots of live music, holiday treats, shopping, and visits from Santa Claus.
+The Christmas event lights up from Thanksgiving through early January, with lots of live music, holiday treats, shopping, and visits from Santa Claus.

-Single-day festival admission is $10.
-But there are also “all activities” passes that include ice skating and snow tubing for $40.
+Note that single-day festival admission is about the same as a typical movie ticket, but “all activities” passes that include ice skating and snow tubing cost extra.

 READ MORE: The 30 Best NC Christmas Events